AdobeDocs/experience-manager-assets-essentials.en/help/manage-permissions.md

 >[!NOTE]
 >
->An administrator cannot select the `Deny Access` permission level for the entire Assets Essentials repository to ensure that users atleast have read access to the application.
+>An administrator cannot select the `Deny Access` permission level for the entire Assets Essentials repository to ensure that users at least have read access to the application.

 To edit permissions for the entire Assets Essentials repository: